-Peel the potatoes and slice them thinly.
-Unless you have mad slicing skills like Tullia, I suggest you use a mandolin or, even better, a food processor.
+- Peel the potatoes and slice them thinly - Unless you have mad slicing skills like Tullia, I suggest you use a mandolin or, even better, a food processor.
 Cut the peppers into 2-inch pieces.

-Toss the potatoes and peppers and leave them to brown some more.
-Keep going like this until you have a good ratio of brown crunchy parts to white creamy parts.
+- Flip the potatoes and peppers and leave them for a few minutes until the bottom layers gets some brown and crispy bits.
+Keep going like this - flipping and letting the bottom brown - until you have a good ratio of brown crunchy parts to white creamy parts.

 Tullia's mom mostly made these fried potatoes for dinner, but also for breakfast and lunch.
 Sometimes Tullia's mom would wake up at 5am to cook up a fresh batch of fried potatoes and peppers.
 She'd stuff them into a big soft baguette to pack for her husband's lunch.
 He was a landscaper and started his day early.
 Tullia told me: "Dad got it for a sandwich but it had to be freshly made.
 No using leftovers."